lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/covariate_drift_detection_code.png" width="919" height="323" />
 </p>

-When applying this method on the dataset without covariate drift, the forecasting is showing accuracy near 0.5, similar to random guess results.
+When applying this method on the dataset without covariate drift, the forecasting is showing accuracy near 0.5, similar to random guessing.
 This means the model can't tell any difference between the new and the old data.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/covariate_drift_normal.png" width="882" height="417" />
 </p>

-And if we look at the forecasting results in a dataset with feature "Store" changed sifnificantly, the high forecasting accuracy sends a warning sign of the feature differences between the new and the old data.
+And if we look at the forecasting results in a dataset with feature "Store" changed significantly, the high forecasting accuracy sends a warning sign of the feature differences between the new and the old data.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/covariate_drift_drift.png" width="888" height="418" />
 </p>

-Then we can look into the feature importance from this trained model, it points to feature "Store", indicating that this feature plays an important role in differentiating the old and the new data.
-So we can assume this feature caused the covariate drift.
+And if we look at the feature importance from this trained model, it points to feature "Store", indicating that this feature plays an important role in differentiating the old and the new data.
+So we can assume this feature contributes to the covariate drift.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/drifted_feature.png" width="794" height="362" />